Advocacy & Policy

 • NAEA Policy on Contests And Competitions [Adopted March 2001]

-NAEA believes that participation in educationally relevant and instructionally valuable competitions and contests at all levels of instruction can serve as a positive experience.
-The nature and purpose of any competition should be compatible with a high quality visual arts education program.
-Competitions, including juried exhibitions, should meet and support the needs, interests, and concerns of the visual art students by promoting deeper understanding of art, developing understanding of the presenting process, and allowing for diverse personal expression.
+NAEA believes that participation in educationally relevant and instructionally valuable competitions and contests at all levels of instruction can serve as a positive educational experience.
+The nature and purpose of any competition should complement a high quality visual arts, media arts, and design education program.
+Competitions, including juried exhibitions, should meet and support the learning outcomes, needs, interests, and concerns of the visual art students by promoting deeper understanding of art, developing understanding of the presenting process, and allowing for diverse personal expression.

 NAEA extends the following guidelines in regard to competitions:

-• Visual art educators advise students and parents/guardians whether submission to a particular competition is appropriate for the student based on the level of the student’s work and maturity and the structure of the competition.
+• Visual art educators advise students, administration, and parents/guardians whether submission to a particular competition is appropriate for the student based on the level of the student’s work and maturity and the structure of the competition.

-• Visual art educators assist the students in understanding the competition’s rules for entry; specific criteria upon which the art will be juried; and that the judgement is on the art submitted and not on the artist as a person.
+• Visual art educators assist the students in understanding the competition’s rules for entry; specific criteria upon which the art will be juried; and that the evaluation/ assessment is on the art submitted and not on the artist as a person.

 • Visual art educators must maintain the privacy of students and not act as agents of student art unless appropriate permission has been obtained for release, publication, and reproduction of student information and art.